Frequently Asked questions (FAQs)

 WHEN CAN I TAKE THE TEAS V EXAM?

-The TEAS V Exam is administered by our Testing Services Department (located in the 3C Building) between January and February.
-Test scores must be turned into the Radiologic Technology Office by the due date; not exceptions will be made.
+The TEAS V Exam is administered by the AWC Testing Services office (located in the 3C Building) between January and February.
+Test scores must be turned into the Radiologic Technology Office by the due date; no exceptions will be made.
+A testing permit must be issued first prior taking the TEAS V Exam.

 HOW MANY TIMES CAN I TAKE THE TEAS V EXAM?

 If a student attains a score lower than 50%, they will be required to take the exam again until they attain the minimum score.
-If a student must re-take an exam, there is a 7-day waiting period before a student can re-take the exam.
+If a student must retake an exam, a different testing permit must be obtained from the Program, there is a 7-day waiting period before a student can retake the exam.

 WHAT IS THE COST TO TAKE THE TEAS V EXAM?

 The initial exam is free to the student.
-If a student must retake the exam because they did not pass it the first time or because they are reapplying to the program, then a cost of $30 payable to the business office will be assessed to the student.
-Students will be required to obtain an authorization form from the Radiologic Technology Office before attempting to take the exam.
+If a student must re-take the exam because they did not pass it the first time then a cost of $30 payable to the AWC Business Office will be assessed to the student.
+Students will be required to obtain a testing permit from the Radiologic Technology Office before attempting to take the exam.

 WHEN CAN I BEGIN COMPLETING THE HEALTH REQUIREMENTS?